 Google is the perfect option if you want to go for the big bucks when using PPC.
 It also helps that Google Chrome is the most popular browser in the world, with a 76% market share.

 Advertising can be overwhelming.
 Even experienced marketers fall into outdated advertising strategies.
 With the internet’s constantly evolving algorithms, knowing the right strategies for advertising can help you get your brand out there.

 Check out some of our popular articles on advertising:

 PPC Statistics for Businesses

-Let’s see how PPC ads interact with people and the effects they can achieve.
+Check out how PPC ads interact with businesses and what results they can give.

-PPC ads often propel consumers to call the advertiser, directly from the search results.
+As mentioned, PPC ads often propel consumers to call the advertiser directly from the search results.

 PPC statistics are also effortless to evaluate, and metrics like ROI and budget are easier to manage.